 AFFILIATES: Other businesses that service the hospitality and gaming industries

-Our firm provides services across a broad range of business-based legal disciplines and practice areas.
+Our firm can provide services across a broad range of business-based legal disciplines and practice areas.
 Along with a myriad of other issues, we can assist you with:

 Acquisitions and Dispositions